Social liberalism: New Liberals

 In the late 19th and early 20th centuries, a group of British thinkers known as the New Liberals made a case against laissez-faire classical liberalism.
-It argued in favour of state intervention in social, economic, and cultural life.
+It argued in favour of state intervention in social, economic and cultural life.
 What they proposed is now called social liberalism.
-The New Liberals, including intellectuals like Thomas Hill Green, Leonard Hobhouse, and John A. Hobson, saw individual liberty achievable only under favourable social and economic circumstances.
+The New Liberals, including intellectuals Thomas Hill Green, Leonard Hobhouse and John A. Hobson, saw individual liberty achievable only under favourable social and economic circumstances.
 In their view, the poverty, squalor, and ignorance in which many people lived made it impossible for freedom and individuality to flourish.
-New Liberals believed through collective action coordinated by a strong, welfare-oriented, and interventionist state could alleviate these conditions.
+New Liberals believed through collective action coordinated by a strong, welfare-oriented and interventionist state could alleviate these conditions.

 The Liberal governments of Henry Campbell-Bannerman and H. H. Asquith, mainly thanks to Chancellor of the Exchequer and later Prime Minister David Lloyd George, established the foundations of the welfare state in the United Kingdom before World War I. The comprehensive welfare state built in the United Kingdom after World War II, although primarily accomplished by the Labour Party's Attlee ministry, was significantly designed by two Liberals, namely John Maynard Keynes (who laid the foundations in economics with the Keynesian Revolution) and William Beveridge (whose Beveridge Report was used to design the welfare system).